queueit/KnownUser.V3.JAVA/README.md

             QueueEventConfig eventConfig = new QueueEventConfig();
             eventConfig.setEventId("event1"); //ID of the queue to use
-            eventConfig.setCookieDomain(".mydomain.com"); //Optional - Domain name where the Queue-it session cookie should be saved. eventConfig.setQueueDomain("queue.mydomain.com"); //Domain name of the queue.
+            //eventConfig.setCookieDomain(".mydomain.com"); //Optional - Domain name where the Queue-it session cookie should be saved. eventConfig.setQueueDomain("queue.mydomain.com"); //Domain name of the queue.
-            eventConfig.setCookieValidityMinute(15); //Validity of the Queue-it session cookie should be positive number. eventConfig.setExtendCookieValidity(true); //Should the Queue-it session cookie validity time be extended each time the validation runs? eventConfig.setCulture("en-US"); //Optional - Culture of the queue layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
-If unspecified then settings from Event will be used. eventConfig.setLayoutName("MyCustomLayoutName"); //Optional - Name of the queue ticket layout.If unspecified then settings from Event will be used.
+            eventConfig.setCookieValidityMinute(15); //Validity of the Queue-it session cookie should be positive number. eventConfig.setExtendCookieValidity(true); //Should the Queue-it session cookie validity time be extended each time the validation runs?
+            //eventConfig.setCulture("en-US"); //Optional - Culture of the queue layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
+If unspecified then settings from Event will be used.
+            //eventConfig.setLayoutName("MyCustomLayoutName"); //Optional - Name of the queue ticket layout.If unspecified then settings from Event will be used.

             //Verify if the user has been through the queue RequestValidationResult validationResult = KnownUser.resolveQueueRequestByLocalConfig(pureUrl, queueitToken, eventConfig, customerId, request, response, secretKey);